Reniercoetzer92/RENCOE123_PTO2301_GroupB_RenierCoetzer_DWA18/README.md

-# RC Podcastpodcast-studio-website
+# RC Podcast-studio-website

-markdown

-# Vite React Application README
+## Vite React Application README

 ## Overview

-This is a sample README for a React application built with Vite.
+This a React application built with Vite.
 The application includes components for user registration, login, a landing page, and a homepage.
 It uses React Router for routing and React-Modal for modals.

 ## Prerequisites